Wmyers559/vota-correctamente/README.md

 In your simulation, it should be possible to run the same election multiple times using different voting/counting methods.

-All in all, every version of this project shoule implement these common features:
+All in all, every version of this project should implement these common features:

 - Voters and Candidates having different **political positions** on a variety of different (but probably not totally independent) **issues**
 - Measuring how far from their ideal each voter thinks a candidate is